rudynicolop/Lambda-Calculi-OCaml/vanilla/README.md

 ## Running a program

-The command line template to run some program is.
+The command line template to run some program is:
 ```
 dune exec ./bin/main.exe vanilla -- <SEMANTICS> <FILENAME>
 ```